seancheung/kuconfig/README.md

 // NOTE: utils.desolve will be undefined
 ```

-## Webpack
+## Plugins

-> If this module is used in a front-end project, the loading will happen in bundling step.
+If this module is used in a front-end project, the loading will happen in bundling step.
 A parsed config object will be injected to the output bundle.
 Accessing the config object at runtime is nothing difference to accessing a plain object.

+### Webpack

 To integrate into webpack, there is a built-in plugin: